Control Limits are the Key to Control Charts

 Control limits are calculated from your data.
 They are often confused with specification limits which are provided by your customer.

-- Control limit calculations begin with the Center Line.
+- First calculate the Center Line.
 The Center Line equals either the average or median of the data.)

 ± 2 sigma and ± 3 sigma from the center line.